cloudflare/workers-rs/examples/emscripten-tcp/README.md

 Hostname resolution has nothing to block on and fails with `EAI_AGAIN`; use IP hosts.

+## What this needs

-The `tokio` `net` and `io-util` features join the ones the tokio example enables; the dependency patches are the same as there.
+The same as the [emscripten-tokio example](../emscripten-tokio#what-this-needs): the tagged Tokio and mio forks, wasm-bindgen's `experimental_tokio` exports, and the Emscripten patches worker-build applies.
+The `tokio` `net` and `io-util` features join the ones enabled there.